netenglabs/suzieq/docs/2020-roadmap.md

         * show neighbors that we know about but aren't polling
         * maybe be able to just start with one IP address and then discover everything that must be polled by suzieq
+1. schema evolution and versioning and make suzieq less brittle to changes in the schema
 1. Arista EVPN
 1. Kubernetes
     * understand topology, pod and cluster
     * calico, vxlan, cilium
     * asserts
-1. create tags or other ways to group probably in a hierarchical way
-1. fancy asserts -- what does this mean
-1. real documentation of our main functions so that we can get our APIs documented.
 1. integration with performance analysis
     * integration with promethius and influxdb
     * what do we want to be able to do with this?

-1. BMP to collect BGP data
+1. integration with systems for notification of events
+   * slack
+   * ???
+1. create tags or other ways to group  in a hierarchical way
+    * possibly reuse ansible grouping

+1. real documentation of our main functions so that we can get our APIs documented.

 1. Be sure that we can scale to at least 500 nodes without a problem
 1. users can do their own queries
     * pandas or pandas sql query
     * is this only in the GUI?
-1. integration with systems for notification of events
-   * slack
-   * ???

-other things we need to mix in
+tech debt other things we need to mix in
-* refactor schemas and make suzieq less brittle to changes in the schema
 * not sure how to schedule the bugs and features we are accumulating in issues
+* how to separate out database
 * better unit tests with mocking instead of end-to-end with real data.
 * great expectations or some other way of better verifying data output https://docs.greatexpectations.io/en/latest/

 ## things we are not yet expecting to do
-but let us know if you either need this or what to help contribute
+but let us know if you either need this or want to help contribute

+By category:

+1. platforms
+    * IOS XR
+    * IOS XE
+    * SONIC
+1. features
+    * temperature and power collection and tracking
-* protocols
+    * Cloud integration
+1. new segments
+    * understand BGP routing policy and route maps / etc
     * ISIS
     * MPLS
+    * ACLs
+    * QoS
-* performance
+1. performance
     * make sure we can support 1M+ routes per device
-* understand BGP routing policy and route maps / etc
+    * BMP to collect BGP data
+1. useability
     * make asserts more modular and easier to extend
         * We're not sure how this should work, it's just if there are 500 asserts from 127 people it will be a mess the way it is
         * asserts are ways to build health checks to assure your network is behaving as expected even during changes
-* More Network OS
-   * SONIC
-   * IOSXR
-   * IOS XE

-* enterprise features
-    * ACLs
-    * QoS
-* hardware
-   * temperature and power collection and tracking
-* Cloud integration
-   * no idea what this means at this time, but everybody says cloud things these days
+1. integration with out systems

+## We believe users are moving away from: (If you disagree, let us know)

+* SNMP access to data